New Edition: Updated through July 2015

 If, instead, it’s made in the USA and sold through an independent shop for $9.99:

-$3.00 to local shop (they don’t get the volume discount)
+$3.00 goes to the local shop (they don’t get the volume discount)

-So about $9.99 (less any parts purchased from overseas) stays in the USA.
+So most of that $9.99 (less any parts purchased from overseas) stays in the USA.
 The local shop doesn’t get as much from each sale but most of what they earn is immediately put back into the economy rather than ‘fat cat’ accounts overseas.
 The sale supports local manufacturing so local government gets more in payroll taxes- and a few more cents in sales tax as well.

-The designer gets more than three times as much per item so they would make more if Bigco did actually sell many more.
-But they also might have to pay to have agents stock/restock Bigco’s shelves and contribute to national advertising and other programmes that would reduce their income even further.
+The designer gets more than three times as much per item with the local seller.
+They would make more if Bigco did actually sell many more.
+But they also probably have to pay to have agents stock/restock Bigco’s shelves and contribute to national advertising and other programmes that would reduce their income- so the “extra revenue” is far from a sure thing.

-Please don’t bother posting that you think my examples are not ‘dead on’ unless you can reveal actual numbers from a case study.
+Please don’t bother posting that you think my examples are not ‘dead on’ – some of BigCo’s practises are hidden behind Non-Disclosure Agreements but these examples are based on analysis of published information, interviews with industry players and some first-hand experience.
 Even if I’m off on some percentages the end result is correct; shopping at BigCo prevents the resurgence (resurrection?) of US manufacturing.
 So enjoy those short-term savings, but stop b!tching about the lack of manufacturing jobs, “I mean it.
 Really.“